 GPS Location: Latitude 30 08.760′ N Longitude 87 14.020′ W

 The Pete Tide II is a 180′ former oil field supply boat that was sunk as an artificial reef in 1993.
 This fully intact wreck is one of the most popular sites in the area and always has a plethora of marine life surrounding it.
 The pilot house at the top of the structure sits at about 60′ with a max depth of around 100′ to the sand.
-The Pete Tide II is one of 12 sites on the Panhandle Shipwreck Trail.
+Pete Tide II is a local favorite and one of 12 sites on the Panhandle Shipwreck Trail.